omercanb/splice/docs/value_semantics.md

 # Value semantics

 Every name in Python is a reference and if a program compiled from Python would like to preserve reference semantics, they would have to wrap every value in a pointer.
 This leads to lots of memory allocations, prevents having a flat memory layout, and makes it very expensive to interface between Python and C++.
+Splice is designed around making it impossible to observe reference semantics in Python and adds some real constraints onto Python to be able to do this.
+But as a result it can compile everything into C++ value types.

 ## Goal
 Be able to represent all user defined data as flat value types in C++.